babyloniaapp/docs/logs.md

 <hr/>

-03.12.22 – Since September we bought back $300 worth of $BABY token and added double that amount liquiduity in our PCS pool [BSCscan Deployer #2 transactions](https://bscscan.com/token/0xA4E26Bd6DCBa9021DCd3A1159BA52e97CD770b8a?a=0xbab7b310231e1fcf12babfa0038f69aa10544f87).
+03.12.22 – Since September, we bought back $300 worth of $BABY token and added double that amount of liquidity in our PCS pool [BSCscan Deployer #2 transactions](https://bscscan.com/token/0xA4E26Bd6DCBa9021DCd3A1159BA52e97CD770b8a?a=0xbab7b310231e1fcf12babfa0038f69aa10544f87).
 All the funds are directly from founders since we not have any active revenue generating applications yet, also we did not sell a single $BABY token. <br/>

 ---